 There are four types of funding requests:

 - Grant funding is for program-focused initiatives or for general operating support.
 Grants provide support to programs and organizations that align with BCBSNM's mission to promote health and wellness in the communities we serve.
 Only 501(c)(3) organizations are eligible to apply.
 Applications for general grants are accepted from mid-January to mid-November or until funds are unavailable.
-Please review the following information to apply online for a grant.
+Review information on how to apply online for a grant.

 - Sponsorship funding is primarily for supporting a fundraiser or event for a charity or noncharitable community, civic or educational organization that also provides visibility for BCBSNM in the communities we serve.
 Such fundraising events include galas, benefits, golf tournaments, conferences and various community events.
 Requests should be received at least 45 days prior to the start date or event date.
 Sponsorships do not require 501(c)(3) status.
 Applications for sponsorships are accepted from mid-January to mid-November or until funds are unavailable.
-Please review the following information to apply online for a sponsorship.
+Review information on how to apply online for a sponsorship.

 - In-Kind video production is available to one New Mexico nonprofit organization each year through the BCBSNM video department.
 If your organization is the chosen applicant, BCBSNM will work with you to help deliver your story to your targeted audience, highlight the impact you make in our community and raise awareness for your program.
 BCBSNM will film, edit and finalize a complimentary three-to five-minute video if your application is selected.
 Applications for an in-kind video are accepted until Mar.
-31. Please review the following information to apply for an In-kind video .
+31. Review information on how to apply for an in-kind video .

 Thank you for considering BCBSNM as a potential partner.